 Whereas the original TSC evaluates complex matrices for each frequency point, in this implementation

 the matrices have been pre-solved symbolically (using Maxima computer algebra system) to be able to calculate polynomial factors

 in the powers of corner frequency ω only once before the frequency analysis takes place.

-This project is a result of co-operation by users jatalahd and ~arph from diystompboxes.com forum.
+This project is a result of co-operation by users jatalahd, ~arph and TheseGoToEleven from diystompboxes.com forum.

-PS.
-The first version (let's call it version 1.0) contains simulations for Marshall, Fender, Vox, James, Eseries, Bench and Big Muff.
+The first version (let's call it version 1.0) contains simulations for Marshall, Fender, Vox, James, E-series, Bench, Hiwatt and Big Muff.

 A reverse-engineered tone stack from my Aria bass amplifier has been added as an extra bonus.